NasirKhalid24/CLIP-Mesh-SMPLX/README.md

 # CLIPMesh-SMPLX

 The following is a research project initially inspired by [CLIPMatrix](https://arxiv.org/abs/2109.12922).
-Following the release of [CLIP-Actor](https://arxiv.org/abs/2206.04382) and [AvatarCLIP](https://hongfz16.github.io/projects/AvatarCLIP.html) I've decided to just release my code the works are all quite similar.
-The main difference is that this uses meshes which are must faster and less memory-intensive
+Following the release of [CLIP-Actor](https://arxiv.org/abs/2206.04382) and [AvatarCLIP](https://hongfz16.github.io/projects/AvatarCLIP.html) I've decided to just release my code since my work was quite similar.
+The main difference is that this uses meshes which are much faster and less memory-intensive, additionally I explore multiple independent optimizable parameters

 ## License